 Flights from Mumbai, Chennai, and Kolkata are often cheaper due to shorter distances.
 The best trick?
 Use incognito mode, compare fares, and book at least three months in advance.

-How Much Does Accommodation Cost?
+How Much Will Accommodation Set Me Back?

 - Budget stays (hostels, guesthouses): INR 500–INR 1,500 per night